 Are some hallucinations real?

-People have been reporting strange, vivid hallucinations since the dawn of history.
+People have been reporting strange, vivid hallucinations since the dawn of history; aften after consumption of mushrooms or other fungi.
 In most cases, these experiences were either reported casually or attributed to superstition and other unproven beliefs.
 That is, until recently.
 With the advent of modern medicine, awareness of hallucinations has broadened considerably.
 In fact, with the growing body of scientific research on this topic, it seems as though these experiences are more pervasive than ever before.
 Not only that, but they seem to occur with greater frequency than ever before as well.

 Hallucinations aren’t just a fun and fantastical thing that happens to us from time to also time they can be a pretty scary experience as well.
 These sights and sounds can feel so real that it often feels like something is actually happening instead of the mind playing tricks on you.
 The following article contains information about some of history's most memorable hallucinations and why they occurred in the first place.